Øystein Ore: Life

-Ore graduated from the University of Oslo in 1922, with a Cand.Scient. degree in mathematics.
+Ore graduated from the University of Oslo in 1922, with a Cand.Real.degree in mathematics.
 In 1924, the University of Oslo awarded him the Ph.D. for a thesis titled Zur Theorie der algebraischen Körper, supervised by Thoralf Skolem.
 Ore also studied at Göttingen University, where he learned Emmy Noether's new approach to abstract algebra.
 He was also a fellow at the Mittag-Leffler Institute in Sweden, and spent some time at the University of Paris.
 In 1925, he was appointed research assistant at the University of Oslo.

 Yale University’s James Pierpont went to Europe in 1926 to recruit research mathematicians.
 In 1927, Yale hired Ore as an assistant professor of mathematics, promoted him to associate professor in 1928, then to full professor in 1929.
 In 1931, he became a Sterling Professor (Yale's highest academic rank), a position he held until he retired in 1968.

 Ore gave an American Mathematical Society Colloquium lecture in 1941 and was a plenary speaker at the International Congress of Mathematicians in 1936 in Oslo.
 He was also elected to the American Academy of Arts and Sciences and the Oslo Academy of Science.
 He was a founder of the Econometric Society.

 Ore visited Norway nearly every summer.
 During World War II, he was active in the "American Relief for Norway" and "Free Norway" movements.
 In gratitude for the services rendered to his native country during the war, he was decorated in 1947 with the Order of St. Olav.

 In 1930, Ore married Gudrun Lundevall.
 They had two children.
 Ore had a passion for painting and sculpture, collected ancient maps, and spoke several languages.